jaymulins65/feb-102-mlops/README.md

 # feb-102-mlapp

 ## This repository has machine learning application code.
-There are two docker containers - AppPython and AppMySQL
+There are two docker containers - AppPython and AppMySQL..
+T
+## The containers interact with one another.